joaomcteixeira/taurenmd/docs/usage.rst

 Usage
 =====

-**Taurenmd** provides a command-line interface to many routines in Molecular Dynamics data analysis, therefore **taurenmd** runs by executing one-line and argument-rich commands at the :code:`terminal`.
+**Taurenmd** provides a command-line interface to many routines in Molecular Dynamics data analysis, therefore **taurenmd** runs by executing one-line and argument-rich commands on the :code:`terminal`.

 **Taurenmd** uses and wraps around *third-party* libraries to handle MD data, please refer to our :ref:`citing` section.